-In the world of foreign exchange (forex) trading, an expert advisor (EA) is a piece of software that tells you when to make trades.
+In the world of foreign exchange (forex) trading, an expert advisor (EA) is software that tells you when to make trades.
 You can even program the software to initiate and execute trades for you using your trading criteria.

-Expert advisors are most often deployed on the MetaTrader 4 or 5 forex trading platforms.
-You can use an existing EA or create your own based on the trading parameters you like.
+Expert advisors are most often used within the MetaTrader 4 or 5 forex trading platforms.
+You can use a current EA or create your own based on the trading parameters you like.
 These EAs are written in a programming language called MetaQuotes Language (MQL).
-Both MetaTrader and MQL were developed by MetaQuotes Software Corp.

 Advantages of an EA

 If you're prone to trade when your emotions get the better of you, an EA removes that factor from your trading.
 If you use an EA, your fears and drive for more profit won't affect your choices when responding to trading signals; the EA will carry out trades based on your input.
 It has no fear of loss or profit-making mentality; it only makes the trades for you.